anishumairaa/HPC-AI-UPM-Team-3/HOOMD-BLUE.md

 The number of nodes, walltime configuration,warmup steps and benchmark steps were adjusted to optimize performance, allowing for a comparative analysis of the results to identify the most efficient configuration

 ## Our code Vs Base code
+These code are the base code according to our reference on https://github.com/hpcac/2024-APAC-HPC-AI

+This configuration allocates:
+- 8 nodes with customized walltime to accommodate the required computational intensity.
+- A higher warmup step count (40000) and benchmark step count (80000) to ensure the benchmarking tests adequately stabilize and yield representative performance data.
+- Memory and CPU allocation based on nodes to utilize available processing power efficiently.

 ```
 cd ${HOME}/run